t-lutz/ParallelSTL/README.md

 ### Overview

 This repository contains an attempt to implement a parallel version of the STL algorithms.
-It was filed as n3554 and then became [n3850](http://isocpp.org/blog/2014/01/n3850).
+It was filed as n3554 and then became [n3850](http://isocpp.org/blog/2014/01/n3850), then [n3960](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3960.pdf).

 This project is in a very early stage.
 We plan to first implement an integration suite based on the current STL algorithms, then implement the sequential policy and finally a parallel policy based on std::thread.